Department of Mathematics

 and low-dimensional topology.

-The Classification of V-Transverse Knots and Loose Legendrians, (with V. Chernov.)
+V-Transverse Knots and Loose Legendrians, (with V. Chernov.)

 The Number of Framings of a Knot in a 3-Manifold, (with V. Chernov and R. Sadykov.)
 Submitted.